zhuguoliang/rLSM/README.md

 All discussion on github issues.

-* [GitHub Issues] - Direct questions about using the language.
+* [GitHub Issues] - Direct questions about using this wheel.

 [GitHub Issues]: https://github.com/zhuguoliang/rLSM/issues